amedumer/millicashchain/README.md

 ## Setting up the chain

+You can also watch the guide to getting started from [here](https://youtu.be/jFZEB3KuJe8)

 We will explain in more details about scripts in the next section, but if you want, you can start the Millicash chain with only two commands:

 Open a terminal screen and run this: